-Will you help me find clinical trials and discuss them with me?Are there other specialists that I should be seeing?Are there any complementary or alternative therapies I should consider?
+Will you help me find clinical trials and discuss them with me?Are there other specialists that I should be seeing?Are there things I can do to prevent flare-ups and complications?Are there any complementary or alternative therapies I should consider?

 What disabilities can I expect, and in what ways can I prepare for them?What social support should I consider?How long will flare ups interfere with my everyday life?

 What can I tell my family and friends about my conditions?How will this affect my roles and relationships with my children, family, friends, and coworkers?What complications should I expect and how can we work to minimize them?

 Lupus.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases website.
 Available at: